 There are multiple reasons to surrender your car in bankruptcy.

 You would otherwise owe a deficiency balance.
 Even if your car's value is less than what you owe on it, if you surrender it in bankruptcy, you will owe nothing; the difference between the balance due and the value (the deficiency balance) will be discharged in your bankruptcy.

 Your payment is high.
 If your car has a high payment that prevents you from paying your reasonable and necessary expenses, surrendering the car is a good option.
-Additionally, if the payment is too high, the court may not approve your reaffirmation of the car loan (to learn more, see XXX), and instead order you to surrender it.
+Additionally, if the payment is too high, the court may not approve your reaffirmation of the car loan (to learn more, see Reaffirming a Car Loan in Chapter 7 Bankruptcy), and instead order you to surrender it.

 Your leased car has excess mileage or wear and tear.
 If the car is leased, surrendering it means you will not be responsible for any excess mileage or wear and tear.
 If the car has dents or mechanical problems, or if you're in danger of going over your lease miles, surrendering the car will let you off the hook.
 Choosing to keep that car would mean you would have to pay for all those problems, despite your bankruptcy.

 You are behind on your payments.
 If you are behind on your car payments, the court (and your car creditor) will likely require you to surrender the car if you're in a Chapter 7 case.
 This is not a poor choice - surrendering a car on which you're behind will relieve you of responsibility for the missed payments.